 Just like in real estate, for which good photos of homes can make a huge difference in attracting potential buyers, animal shelters often see spikes in adoptions when the animals are advertised with attractive photographs.
 For this reason, Arizona-based photographer Michael Kloth visits shelters on a weekly basis to offer his services to local adoption agencies.
-He writes,

 I’ve been an animal lover for as long as I can remember.
 As I move through life I’ve come to realize that it is not enough for me to enjoy their company, but rather that I feel compelled to share my time and experience being an advocate for the homeless ones.
 I see that while people love their cats and dogs, they continue to make decisions that combine to condemn millions of them to death every year and I want to be a voice for change.

 Each week I photograph adoptable animals at our local adoption agencies.
 My experience has been that quality photography is the first step in marketing these furry works of art to potential adopters.
 It is my hope that I can use these local animals as a voice for the millions of homeless animals nation and worldwide.

 He has compiled a selection of his kitten photographs into a new book titled Shelter Cats, and has committed to donating a portion of the proceeds to the ASPCA.
 If you have time on weekends, visiting animal shelters can be a great way to sharpen your photography skills while putting your talents to work for a good cause!